RadoslawCzubak/Speedometer/README.md

 git clone git@github.com:RadoslawCzubak/Speedometer.git
 ```

-2. Open the project in Xcode by double-clicking on the `SpeedometerApp.xcodeproj` file.
+2. Open the project in Xcode by double-clicking on the `Speedometer.xcodeproj` file.

 3. Build and run the app on your connected iOS device or simulator.